 Through acupuncture, herbal medicine and working on our emotional response to stress, these energy blockages can be addressed and released.
 This in turn can alleviate not only the symptoms of stress and anxiety, but the stress and anxiety itself.

-To learn more about how acupuncture can relieve stress, please call The Healing Acupuncture Center at (512) 338-8810 or email us with your questions.
+To learn more about how acupuncture can relieve stress, please contact us with your questions.